French invasion of Russia: Provisions and transportation

-The standard heavy wagons, well-suited for the dense and partially paved road networks of Germany and France, proved too cumbersome for the sparse and primitive Russian dirt tracks.
+The standard heavy wagons, well-suited for the dense and partially paved road networks of Germany and France, proved too cumbersome for the sparse and primitive Russian dirt tracks, further damaged by the unstable weather.
+Many horses also died during the march towards Vilnius through forests which lacked the necessary fodder, slowing even further the transport of supplies for Napoleon's troops.
 The supply route from Smolensk to Moscow was therefore entirely dependent on light wagons with small loads.
-Central to the problem were the expanding distances to supply magazines and the fact that no supply wagon could keep up with a forced marched infantry column.
+The problem was worsened by the ever-growing distance between supply dumps and Napeoleon's excessive use of forced marches, which the wagoneers could not keep up with.
 The weather itself became an issue, where, according to historian Richard K. Riehn: